 Fish Bait - Sharks appear to favour squid over fish as bait, as indicated by both scientific trials and reports from fishers.
 Using fish bait, such as mackerel, can reduce shark catch rates considerably, particularly for blue sharks (ISSF, 2016).
-All vessels shall use only fish as bait as per the Shark finning and turtle conservation policy in Appendix B.
+All vessels shall use only fish as bait as per the Shark Finning and ETP Bycatch Mitigation Policy in Appendix B.

 Circle Hooks - The data on the effect of hook type on shark catch rates are not very clear, but we do know that animals caught using circle hooks are not hooked as deeply, are less likely to suffer internal injury, and therefore have a higher likelihood of survival.
 Given the higher survival rates, the use of circle hooks-already a technology known to benefit sea turtles and seabirds-may also benefit sharks.
-All vessels shall use only circle hooks as per the Shark finning and turtle conservation policy in Appendix B.
+All vessels shall use only circle hooks as per the Shark Finning and ETP Bycatch Mitigation Policy in Appendix B.

-Set Depth - Shark catch rates are significantly higher on shallow-set longlines than deeper-set (deeper than 100 m) longlines (Beverly et al 2003 and 2004).
-Some studies have found shark bycatch with shallow-depth hooks to be 3 to 10 times the rate of bycatch with deeper-set hooks (Ward et al 2007).
-When in known areas of shark hotspots, vessels should endeavour when appropriate to fish outside of these areas or, remove certain hook positions or fish deeper.
+Set Depth - Shark catch rates are significantly higher on shallow-set longlines than deeper-set (deeper than 100 m) longlines (Beverly et al., 2003 and 2004).
+Some studies have found shark bycatch with shallow-depth hooks to be 3 to 10 times the rate of bycatch with deeper-set hooks (Ward et al., 2007).
+When in known areas of shark hotspots, vessels should endeavour when appropriate to fish outside of these areas.

 Nylon Leaders - It has long been known that the use of metal wire leaders maximises the retention of hooked sharks.
-This is because sharks are unable to chew through the wire and escape.
+This is because sharks are unable to cut the wire and escape.
 For this reason, some countries have banned the use of wire leaders in pelagic longlining and require the use of nylon (monofilament and multifilament) leaders instead.
-Another compelling reason to use nylon over wire leaders is that catch rates of bigeye tuna are significantly higher using nylon leaders.
-Bigeye tuna have good eyesight, so they likely are able to see wire-but not nylon-leaders (Alfonso et al 2012).
+But another reason to use nylon over wire leaders is that catch rates of bigeye tuna are significantly higher using nylon leaders.
+Bigeye tuna have good eyesight, so they likely are able to see wire-but not nylon-leaders (Alfonso et al., 2012).
 Even when factoring in the extra cost of replacing lost hooks and nylon leaders, the financial benefit of the additional bigeye tuna catch makes the use of nylon leaders more profitable than the use of wire leaders (Ward et al., 2007).
 These are banned in the fishery as explained in the shark finning policy in the Appendix B.